Proxy server for JetBrains IDEs with installation, configuration, and troubleshooting tips

 To fully utilize the JetBrains MCP Server, you need to install the plugin through the plugin store.
 Head over to https://plugins.jetbrains.com/plugin/26071-mcp-server and follow the instructions provided by JetBrains for installation.

 Once installed, you can configure the server to work with various AI applications like Claude Desktop or Continue.
-Modify your claude_desktop_config.json
+Modify your claude_desktop_config.json file or equivalent configuration to include the necessary settings:

 {